HastingsJi/JD_Project/README.md

 `pip3 install -r requirements.txt`

 ### Run the service
-Download correct version mongodb depending on your OS
+Download and start the correct version mongodb depending on your OS

 then run `./news_pipeline_launcher.sh` to collect news and store them into database

 Build the client side by running
 * `cd ~/NewsEngine/web_server/client`
 * `npm run build`

+Start the RPC_api service
+* `cd ~/NewsEngine/backend`
+*  `python3 service.py`

 Start the server by running
 * `cd ~/NewsEngine/web_server/server`